github/codeql/java/ql/lib/change-notes/2023-10-05-moved-localuserinput-to-mad.md

 category: minorAnalysis
 ---
 * Modified the `EnvInput` class in `semmle.code.java.dataflow.FlowSources` to include `environment` and `file` source nodes.
+  There are no changes to results unless you add source models using the `environment` or `file` source kinds.
 * Added `environment` source models for the following methods:
   * `java.lang.System#getenv`
   * `java.lang.System#getProperties`